TotalityWorks/wpgravitybundle/README.md

 # WPGravityBundle

 Headless WordPress is the future of WordPress, and WPGraphQL is at it's helm.
 With `WPGraphQL for Gravity Forms`, you can harness the power of Gravity Forms for your headless website.
-This package is built to complement the work done by Harness Software by giving you a React Component and a hook that will handle your form data and assemble your submission mutation for you.
+This package is built to complement the work done by AxePress Development by giving you a React Component and a hook that will handle your form data and assemble your submission mutation for you.

 ## Installation